cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 end
 ```

-In this case, the outer loop is unrolled first, after which each copy of the inner loop can be unrolled
+In this example, the outer loop is unrolled first, after which each copy of the inner loop can be unrolled
 independently.
 Further optimizations (including Print Merging) then compact the entire computation into a single
 print instruction: